gatescrg/TextBasedGame/README.md

 - Input Validation and Error Handling: Techniques for managing user inputs and ensuring robust error handling can be applied in various programming projects.
 - Game Development: Skills in designing game logic, user interactions, and creating engaging gameplay experiences are valuable in many software development areas.
-- Problem Solving: Developing algorithms for navigation, decision-making, and event handling enhanced my problem-solving abilities.
+- Problem-Solving: Developing algorithms for navigation, decision-making, and event handling enhanced my problem-solving abilities.

 Maintainability, Readability, and Adaptability:
 - Modular Code Structure: The code is organized into functions and classes, making it modular and easier to maintain.